Overview of the Examples

 - Delayed or improper response to an engine failure can reduce performance and increase the likelihood of losing control; seek training and maintain proficiency in engine failure procedures.

-- Inadvertently shutting down the wrong engine can lead to a complete loss of thrust; verify critical actions, stay vigilant, and maintain proficiency in single-engine operations.
+- Inadvertently shutting down the wrong engine can result in a complete loss of thrust; verify critical actions, remain vigilant, and maintain proficiency in single-engine operations.

 - Maintaining a stabilized approach is more challenging with one engine inoperative, increasing the likelihood of losing control or a runway excursion during landing; configure the airplane appropriately for a single-engine approach and focus on aircraft control.